 Inflatable travel foot rest are not approved for all airlines.
 Do your research before you travel to make sure you choose the best inflatable travel footrest.
 You need to ensure the plane bed for kids is allowed onboard with the airline.
 The best way to do this is to call their customer service before you fly.

-We have travelled with a Plane Pal before and while the concept is great, we found it to be unnecessary excess carry on luggage overall.
+We have travelled with a Plane Pal before and while the concept is great, we found it to be unnecessary excess carry on luggage overall, as we like to pack extremely light.
 Although at the time our kids were quite young and did not need a lot of room to get comfortable.

 THE BEST AIRLINES FOR FAMILY TRAVEL

 There are a huge number of airlines travelling to every destination, so finding the best family friendly airlines can be tricky!
 Once you become a parent, it becomes much more than just getting the cheapest flight or the best deal.
 You want to know you’re going to have great on board comfort while still being in your budget!

 Airline Awards & Recognition

 Each year there are a number of awards and recognition given for airlines globally.
 These awards are of course a great starting point when determining a quality airline to travel with your family.